 While Sales Order Automation projects have become more cost effective and easy to implement, they still require an investment and a commitment of time, money and attention to execute successfully.
 Measuring return on investment and demonstrating measurable success can not only ensure an ongoing commitment to the initiative, but it can impact how ready the company might be to continue to optimize other processes through automation.

-Artsyl Technologies helps organizations to take the pain out of their sales order processes by automating the most inefficient and error-prone tasks—including document handling and data entry.
+Take the pain out of your sales order processes by automating the even the most inefficient tasks.
+Artsyl can help you effortlessly automate document handling and data entry while drastically reducing errors.
 By relying on Artsyl’s docAlpha business digitization platform and OrderAction application, customer service teams can transform scanned paper and digital orders into actionable information that is automatically entered into their ERP system.

 The result?
 Shorter cycle times, fewer errors, better process control - and dramatically improved customer experience.